drovani/drovani.github.io/_posts/2015/2015-05-13-Commit-bccg1aea.md

 ### The Obvious &mdash; ICreated, IModified, IDeleted, IOrdered

 These four interfaces serve to ensure that all properties are identically named throughout the solution.
 They also serve as a guide to future developers about what restrictions should be placed on the class.
-Every class that persists data to storage should implement ICreated ? everything was created by someone and at some time.
+Every class that persists data to storage should implement ICreated &mdash; everything was created by someone and at some time.
 An object that doesn?t implement IModified should never actually be modified.
 A class with IDeleted should not have the records actually removed from storage, but just fill in these fields to flag them as deleted.
 IOrdered means we know to set a default sort on the Ordinal field.

 ### Instead of Deleting It &mdash; Effective It!